Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 “Facebook could see it was happening.
 Their security protocols were triggered because Kogan’s apps were pulling this enormous amount of data, but apparently Kogan told them it was for academic use.
 So they were like, ‘Fine’.”

-Facebook continues to plead ignorance even as security experts and data scientists hold it culpable for turning a blind eye to what was clearly a gargantuan data breach of the privacy of its users, something the company claims to protect.
+Facebook continues to plead ignorance even as security experts and data scientists hold it culpable for turning a blind eye to what was clearly a large data breach of the privacy of its users, something the company claims to protect.

 Facebook "failed to inform users" that data firm Cambridge Analytica harvested millions of profiles, reporter says https://t.co/E6FR3qZCKF pic.twitter.com/iewTLieRLj